GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Methodology

 As shown in Figure~\ref{fig:pilot_study}, accurate auxiliary-line constructions improve reasoning success.
-The key challenge is how to integrate these constructions into the reasoning process.
-The most intuitive approach is to draw auxiliary lines via image editing models or adopt coordinate-dependent pipelines, but limited editing reliability and the need for precise, accessible coordinates often render both impractical.
-Motivated by the recent advances of textual COT supervision~\citep{COS, CoT_based_Synthesizer}, we represent auxiliary-line constructions in natural language and propose a \textbf{cross-modal reward model} that scores diagram-text alignment between the original diagram together with the textual description and a reference diagram annotated with the ground-truth auxiliary lines.
-This resulting signal is geometry-aware yet agnostic to image editing and strict coordinate assumptions, enabling scalability across diverse diagram styles.
+The key challenge is how to integrate such constructions into the reasoning process.
+Recent methods adopt Python-based drawing code to render auxiliary lines for intermediate reasoning, yet their reliance on precise and executable specifications limits robustness in complex solid geometry.
+Motivated by this limitation, and inspired by recent advances in textual CoT supervision~\citep{COS, CoT_based_Synthesizer}, we represent auxiliary-line constructions as structured natural language descriptions.
+To bridge the gap between textual descriptions and spatial structure, we propose a \textbf{cross-modal reward model} that scores diagram-text alignment between the original diagram paired with a generated auxiliary-line description and a reference diagram annotated with the ground-truth auxiliary lines.
+This reward provides geometry-aware supervision without relying on executable drawing code or precise geometric specifications, enabling robust scaling across diverse diagram styles.
 We integrate this cross-modal reward, alongside a final-answer reward, into a GRPO-based RL stage to align intermediate constructions with the diagram while maintaining final-answer accuracy.
 An overview of the stage is illustrated in Figure~\ref{fig:framework}.